 After you’re comfortable with shallow turns, pedal through some figure eights.
 Start big and work smaller.
 Go both directions.
 One will be easier, that’s your dominant side.
 Practice both.
 Pedal through the turns if you feel unsteady.
 This is the first bike you’ve had that you can pedal through any turn.
 Remember you can always drop a foot down to steady yourself if needed.

 After you’ve mastered skills 1-7, you are ready to start logging mileage.
-Make it your goal to cycle 25 miles in the first five days you learn your Cruzbike.
 These can be short neighborhood rides or longer adventures.
 Stay safe, have fun and remember you can always put your feet down if you feel unsteady.
-Get out there!
 And as always, we’re here to help you with any questions you may have.
 We love to hear from you.